-The Community Health Worker Advisory Workgroup brings together CHWs, representatives from local health departments, federally qualified health centers, nonprofits, universities and other organizations who employ, want to employ or work with CHWs to share information and advance the CHW profession.
-The advisory workgroup currently has three subcommittees: certification, evaluation and curriculum.
+The Community Health Worker Advisory Workgroup established in 2014 brings together community health workers (CHWs), representatives from local health departments, federally qualified health centers, nonprofits, universities and other organizations that employ, want to employ or work with CHWs to share information and advance the CHW profession.
+The advisory workgroup currently has three subcommittees: Certification, Evaluation and Curriculum.

 All are welcome to join and participate in the advisory workgroup.
-Meetings are held bi-monthly on the fourth Wednesday of the month from 1:30 – 3 p.m.
-Eastern time at the Kentucky Department for Public Health offices.
-Meetings may be attended in-person or via conference call.
+Meetings are held quarterly on the fourth Wednesday in January, April, July and October from 1:30 – 3 p.m.
+Eastern time.
+Meetings are held via Zoom.

 Kentucky Association of Community Health Workers

-The Kentucky Association of Community Health Workers (KYACHW) was formed in 2016 to advocate and promote the CHW profession in Kentucky.
-The association views CHWs as the missing link between the healthcare provider and the client.
+The Kentucky Association of Community Health Workers was formed in 2016 to advocate and promote the CHW profession in Kentucky.
+The association views CHWs as the missing link between the health care provider and the client.
 This relationship plays a key role in improving the health of our communities.

 To learn more or become a member, please visit the Kentucky Association of Community Health Workers website